microcosm/gsheet-/README.md

 =======
 _Pronounce: "gsheet-dash"_

 Extends a Google Spreadsheet into an activity management dashboard.
 To use, combine the [Google Apps Script](https://developers.google.com/apps-script/guides/sheets) in this repo with some [data validation](https://support.google.com/docs/answer/186103) and [conditional formatting](https://support.google.com/docs/answer/78413).
 This approach allows you to leverage the extensability and simplicity of customizable Google Sheets, tailoring it to various specific task-management contexts.

+There are specific caveats on the usefulness of this approach:
+1. Editing doesn't scale well past a couple of heavy users (for viewers however there is no upper bound)
-You need someone with spreadsheet skills and/or scripting skills to look after it, but the benefit is simplicity, independence and custom extensibility.
+2. You need at least one person with spreadsheet and/or scripting skills to look after it

+However the benefit is the ability to administrate in one place different contextual domains that often otherwise have entire systems associated with them, like timeline planning or personnel, task or interaction management.
+Using a spreadsheet as a dashboard allows relative platform independence and customisable feature configuration and extensibility.

 Features
 ---